 There are many reasons that people enroll in martial arts classes.
-Some people are looking to get in shape, others are want to participate in a stress-relieving activity.
+Some people are looking to get in shape, others are wanting to participate in a stress-relieving activity.
 One of the most popular reasons, however, is that people are looking to learn how to defend themselves.
 While most martial arts have some aspect of self-defense to them, some varieties are better for this purpose than others.
 Here are a few of the best martial-arts classes to help step up your self-defense game:

 There are a lot of myths floating around about Krav Maga.
 While some myths may be exaggeration, Krav Maga is a part of the official training of the Israeli military.
 According to How They Play, this style of fighting originally took inspiration from boxing, karate and wrestling, but modern teachings of it have worked in Muay Thai and Brazilian jiujitsu.

 While many styles of martial arts focus heavily on either defense or attacks, Krav Maga is one of the rare ones that uses the technique “bursting.”
 Rather than blocking your opponent and responding, bursting is the process of blocking and attacking at the same time.
 This will catch any attacker on the street off-guard – unless he or she is also trained in Krav Maga!
 Since this is taught in the military, there is also a lot of attention paid to disarming your opponent, and maybe even using his or her weapon to stay safe.
 This will come in handy if you’re approached on the street by a person with a gun or knife, because you not only neutralize the threat, but put him or her into a vulnerable position.
 This training also places an emphasis on your attacker’s most vulnerable points – the eyes, face, throat, neck, fingers and groin.